csswizardry/csswizardry.github.com/code-reviews.md

 You tell me the issue, I run some tests, and then record myself solving it.
-At the end, you’re left with a screencast showing exactly how I went about troubleshooting the issue, as well its solution.
+At the end, you’re left with a screencast showing exactly how I went about troubleshooting the issue, as well as its solution.

 A teardown is a very pragmatic response to the need for short, targeted advice that doesn’t require a full audit engagement.
 It can also be used to triage the